 Instead, all of Google’s most recent changes directly help stores with both a brick-and-mortar and online presence further succeed.
 Here is what you need to know about how Google is helping to drive traffic and sales for omnichannel merchants.

 Google Adwords update: Nearby store reminders in AdWords

-AdWords reminders are not generally available and appear to be in limited testing with a few major retailers.
-Although they may not be widespread for some time, their mere existence is indicative of a larger trend: Omnichannel merchants using online marketing campaigns to promote an online presence and physical store simultaneously.
+AdWords reminders are not generally available and appear to be in limited testing with a few major retailers including JCPenney, Macy’s, and Kohl’s.
+Although they may not be widespread for some time, their mere existence is indicative of a larger trend: Omnichannel merchants using online marketing campaigns to simultaneously promote an online presence and physical store.